Planning interventions in a controlled pandemic: the COVID-19 case: Experiments in a comprehensive scenario

-Interestingly, curves shown in Fig. \ref{fig4} can be split into two convex parts connected at the point in which natural herd immunity is reached (the knee).
-The consequences of this behavior on the multi-objective function \equaref{obj}, which is linear with respect to trade-off factor $\kappa$, are illustrated in Fig. \ref{fig8} for the case $t_{\max} = 4$ years.
-We observe that all points between B and C are not Pareto-efficient, hence cannot be optimal solutions of the optimization problem \equaref{obj}.
-The optimal strategy exhibits a phase transition with respect to $\kappa$: for small values of $\kappa$ (social cost much more important than economic cost), the best strategy is total suppression (point A), whereas for large $\kappa$ we end up operating beyond the herd immunity knee.
-Intermediate solutions between A and B also exist, but only for a very small, particular range of $\kappa$ values.
+Interestingly, curves shown in Fig. \ref{fig4} can be split into two convex parts connected at the point where the population reaches natural herd immunity (the knee).
+The consequences of this behavior on the multi-objective function \equaref{obj}, for $\kappa_2=0$ and $\kappa_3=1$, which is linear with respect to trade-off factor $\kappa_1$, are illustrated in Fig. \ref{fig8} for the case $t_{\max} = 4$ years.
+We observe that all points between B and C are not Pareto-efficient, hence cannot be optimal solutions for the optimization problem \equaref{obj}.
+The optimal strategy exhibits a phase transition with respect to $\kappa_1$: for small values of $\kappa_1$ (social cost much more important than economic cost), the best strategy is total suppression (point A), whereas for large $\kappa_1$ we end up operating beyond the herd immunity knee.
+Intermediate solutions between A and B also exist, but only for a very small, particular range of $\kappa_1$ values.

-The particular value of $\kappa$ at which the phase transition occurs, in addition to time horizon $t_{\max}$, depends crucially on exponent $\alpha$ (recall \equaref{econ}), as one can intuitively understand from Fig. \ref{fig6}, showing economic and social costs as function of controlled rate $\lambda$, for fixed $t_{\max} = 4$ years, and different values of $\alpha = 1,2,3$: while the social cost is the same for all $\alpha$, the economic cost depends dramatically on $\alpha$.
+The particular value of $\kappa_1$ at which the phase transition occurs, in addition to the time horizon $t_{\max}$, depends crucially on the exponent $\alpha$, as one can intuitively understand from Fig. \ref{fig6}, which shows economic and social costs as a function of the controlled rate $\lambda$, for fixed $t_{\max} = 4$ years, and different values of $\alpha = 1,2,3$: while the social cost is the same for all $\alpha$, the economic cost depends dramatically on $\alpha$.
 Note that $\alpha = 1$ is the extreme case for the validity of Proposition \ref{prop:minimizing_cost}.

-Proper values of $\alpha$ to be used in the model are difficult to set, but the general conclusion remains the same: unless very large (but unlikely to be significant) time horizons are considered, the best option always appears to be the minimization of $\lambda$.
-With the parameters of COVID-19, and in particular the delta variant, the opposite \lq let it rip' strategy in which one tries to achieve the natural herd immunity (while still controlling $\lambda$ to avoid ICU saturation) produces an unreasonable social cost in terms of number of deaths.
-Some countries (like the UK) have initially considered this option at the onset of the pandemic, but quickly switched back to the suppression strategy after a few months.
+Proper values of $\alpha$ to be used in the model are difficult to set.
+However, the general conclusion remains the same: unless one considers considerably long (but unlikely to be significant) time horizons, the best option always appears to be the minimization of $\lambda$.
+With the parameters of COVID-19, and in particular, for the delta variant, the opposite \lq let it rip' strategy in which one tries to achieve the natural herd immunity (while still controlling $\lambda$ to avoid ICU saturation) produces an unreasonable social cost in terms of deaths.
+Some countries (like the UK) initially considered this option at the onset of the pandemic but quickly switched back to the suppression strategy after a few months.